- Secure Boot protects the Boot Loading only signed software; disabling it does not harm the hardwarebut it reduces pre-start safety.

 What is Secure Boot and why does it exist?

-Secure Boot, or secure boot, is a feature of UEFI firmware that It allows the computer to only run signed and trusted software during startup.These are typically supported by manufacturer-backed keys, and on Windows PCs, by Microsoft.
-Their purpose is to prevent bootkits, rootkits, or modified loaders from loading before the operating system.
+Secure Boot is a UEFI firmware feature that allows the computer to run only signed and trusted software during startup , typically using keys backed by manufacturers and, on Windows PCs, by Microsoft.
+Its purpose is to prevent bootkits, rootkits, or modified bootloaders from loading before the operating system.

 What happens if you disable Secure Boot?

-Now, Disabling it may be necessary and legitimate in various scenarios.
+However, disabling it can be necessary and legitimate in several scenarios.
 For example, to boot unsigned systems (Batocera, some Linux distributions, diagnostic tools) or when trying to use older versions of Windows that are not compatible with Secure Boot.

-In the real world it happens a lot: you try to start Batocera from USB and you get an ugly secure boot message.
-Turning off Secure Boot usually unlocks the USB drive from booting.
-And it will allow you to try or install without that prior restriction.
-However, it's advisable to reactivate it when you're finished if you're going to use Windows as your main operating system.
+This happens a lot in the real world: you try to boot Batocera from a USB drive and you get an annoying Secure Boot message.
+Turning off Secure Boot usually unlocks the USB drive and will allow you to try or install without that prior restriction.
+However, it's a good idea to re-enable it when you're finished if you're going to use Windows as your main operating system.

 When is it appropriate to keep it activated?

-If you use Windows 10 or 11 as your main system and don't need alternative tools or systems, The sensible thing to do is to leave Secure Boot enabled.It's an extra layer against threats that manipulate the boot process, helps with the stability of the boot chain, and shouldn't interfere with your day-to-day operations.
+If you use Windows 10 or 11 as your primary operating system and don't need any alternative tools or systems, it's wise to leave Secure Boot enabled .
+It provides an extra layer of protection against threats that manipulate the boot process, helps stabilize the boot chain, and shouldn't interfere with your daily use.

-It is also preferable Keep it active on managed or sensitive equipment. (office automation, work, study) where the priority is to ensure the integrity of the startup and compliance with the manufacturer's or organization's safety requirements.
+It is also preferable to keep it active on managed or sensitive equipment (office, work, study) where the priority is to ensure the integrity of the boot process and compliance with the security requirements of the manufacturer or the organization.

 How to disable Secure Boot (two ways)

-Direct UEFI/BIOS access with key: When you turn on your PC, press the key indicated on the startup screen.
-It's usually F1, F2, F12, or Esc, and on some older desktop computers, it's Delete.
-If the startup is quick, try several times. or enable POST delay in the settings.
+Direct access to UEFI/BIOS with a key: When you turn on your PC, press the key indicated on the startup screen.
+This is usually F1, F2, F12, or Esc, and on some older desktops, Delete.
+If the boot process is fast, try several times or enable POST delay in the settings.

-Important note: If you use BitLocker or Device Encryption, When changing boot options, the drive may ask for the recovery key. on the next startup.
-Have your password handy before touching these settings and consult our diagnosis of starting problems so you don't get stuck.
+Important note: If you use BitLocker or Device Encryption, changing boot options may require the drive to request the recovery key on the next boot.
+Have the key ready before making any changes to these settings and consult our boot problem diagnostics to avoid getting stuck.

 Specific notes for ASUS motherboards and laptops

-On many ASUS computers, You enter the UEFI with F2 While powering on, press F7 for Advanced Mode.
+On many ASUS computers, you enter the UEFI by pressing F2 during startup.
+Then, press F7 for Advanced Mode.
 Look for Security > Secure Boot and enter Secure Boot Control.
 There you can set it to Enabled or Disabled.
 Save with F10 and restart for the changes to take effect.

 How to re-enable Secure Boot

-If you disabled it to install a graphics card, operating system, or tool, You can reactivate it by following the same path until you reach the Secure Boot setting.
-Switch to Enabled and save with F10.
+If you disabled it to install a graphics card, operating system, or tool, you can re-enable it by following the same path to the Secure Boot setting.
+Switch it to Enabled and save with F10.

-On some devices, to reactivate it You will need to select Custom mode and load the keys. incorporated by the manufacturer.
-If you can't enable it, try resetting the UEFI to factory settings and repeat the activation.
+On some devices, to reactivate it you'll need to select Custom mode and load the manufacturer's built-in keys.
+If you can't enable it, try resetting the UEFI to factory settings and repeat the activation process.

 Linux, dual booting, and the Batocera case

-With Linux, the situation has improved: Some modern distributions support Secure Boot and they boot without any modifications (for example, Ubuntu 64-bit with a signed shim).
-However, other unsigned distributions or tools remain locked, and that's where disabling Secure Boot makes things much easier.
+With Linux, the situation has improved: some modern distributions support Secure Boot and boot without any modifications (for example, Ubuntu 64-bit with a signed shim).
+However, other distributions or unsigned tools remain locked, and that's where disabling Secure Boot makes things much easier.

-On devices where the manufacturer does not allow it to be disabled, Consider using distributions that support Secure Boot or check if the OEM offers firmware updates with updated keys that add support for more chargers.
+On devices where the manufacturer does not allow disabling it, consider using distributions compatible with Secure Boot or check if the OEM offers firmware updates with updated keys that add support for more bootloaders.

 Windows 7: nostalgia yes, but with nuances

-Many people try to install Windows 7 out of nostalgia, and you find screenshots or restarts.
-If you need to start in safe modeThat guide might help, but disabling Secure Boot is almost essential to try, because Windows 7 was designed for BIOS/Legacy and not for modern Secure Boot.
+Many people try to install Windows 7 out of nostalgia and encounter blue screens or restarts.
+If you need to boot into Safe Mode , this guide can help, but disabling Secure Boot is almost essential to attempt it, because Windows 7 was designed for BIOS/Legacy and not for modern Secure Boot.
 However, disabling the boot lock doesn't guarantee that you'll avoid blue screens.

-If you still try, You may need to enable CSM/legacy compatibilityprepare a USB drive with injected drivers, and even forma tear the disc a MBRNone of this is recommended on a primary computer: it complicates startup and compromises modern security features.
+If you still try, you might have to enable CSM/legacy compatibility , prepare a USB drive with injected drivers, or even format the disk to MBR .
+None of this is recommended on a primary computer: it complicates booting and compromises modern security features.

 Windows 11: UEFI, Secure Boot and TPM 2.0

-Windows 11 requires UEFI, TPM 2.0 and Secure Boot support.
-After updating or resetting your BIOS, UEFI, Secure Boot, or fTPM/AMD PSP TPM may be disabled. and you have to reactivate them manually.
-It's not uncommon for the default settings not to leave them enabled, even in BIOSes that support Windows 11.
+Windows 11 requires UEFI, TPM 2.0, and Secure Boot support.
+After updating or resetting your BIOS, UEFI, Secure Boot, or fTPM/AMD PSP TPM may be disabled , requiring manual re-enablement.
+It's not uncommon for these features to be disabled by default, even in BIOS versions that support Windows 11.

-Will Windows 11 start if they are disabled?
-It can start if it was already installed.However, you'll fall outside the security requirements and could encounter issues with some updates or validations.
-Ideally, you should re-enable UEFI (booting without CSM), Secure Boot, and TPM 2.0 in the UEFI.
+Will Windows 11 boot if these features are disabled?
+It might boot if it was already installed , but you'll be left without the required security features and could have problems with some updates or validations.
+Ideally, you should re-enable UEFI (booting without CSM), Secure Boot, and TPM 2.0 in the UEFI settings.

 If you switch to pure UEFI and the computer stops finding Windows, Your disk might still be in MBR format.You can convert it to GPT without formatting using the Microsoft tool mbr2gpt.
 First, verify it as follows: mbr2gpt /validate /disk:0 /allowfullOSIf the validation is successful, perform the conversion using the corresponding command and reboot into UEFI mode.
 For boot conversion and repair instructions, see how. analyze and repair the startup.

-Keep in mind that Enabling CSM usually disables Secure Boot and may require MBR and reinstallation.
+Keep in mind that enabling CSM often disables Secure Boot and may require MBR and a reinstallation.
 Avoid mixing CSM with Windows 11: rely on UEFI, GPT, and TPM to maintain compatibility and security.

 BitLocker and other warnings when touching the UEFI

-If your disk is encrypted, Modifying boot options may trigger the recovery screen BitLocker or Device Encryption.
-Make sure you have located your key in your Microsoft account or on the corporate portal before changing anything.
+If your disk is encrypted, modifying boot options may trigger the BitLocker or Device Encryption recovery screen .
+Make sure you have your key located in your Microsoft account or on the corporate portal before making any changes.

-Some manufacturers They update the trusted key database with new firmware versions.
-Keep your UEFI up to date to expand compatibility and reduce secure boot warnings with legitimate, signed software.
+Some manufacturers update the trusted key base with new firmware versions.
+Keep your UEFI up to date to expand compatibility and reduce Secure Boot warnings with legitimate, signed software.

 Solution: Secure Boot appears as Not Active